kevinmessiaen/MC-Elo/README.md

 # MC-Elo
-A Bukkit plugin for  Minecraft
+A Bukkit plugin for  Minecraft that I developed in 2015

+This plugin ranks player using ELO formula